the 606 trail

 Advertising

-There's no shortage of outdoor activities in Chicago, especially during the warmer months.
-Two of our favorite things to do are hiking and going on a leisurely walk.
-Whether you want to walk on a wood chip trail, along the Chicago Riverwalk or simply on a nice, paved surface by some trees, Chicago has plenty to offer for anyone who wants to take a stroll.
+There's no shortage of outdoor activities in Chicago, especially during the warmer months; two of our favorite things to do are hiking and going on a leisurely walk.
+Whether you want to plod down a wood chip trail, meander along the Chicago Riverwalk or squeeze in some steps on a paved path lined with greenery, Chicago has plenty to offer anyone jonesing for a solid stroll.
 The city may be a dense and sprawling urban area, but there are still places to enjoy a calm walk near nature (and they even double as excellent biking trails), helping you forget that you’re even in one of the largest cities in the country.
-So if you’re ready to go for a peaceful jaunt, here are some of the best walking trails to traverse in Chicago.
+If you’re ready to take a peaceful jaunt, here are some of the best walking trails to traverse in Chicago.

 RECOMMENDED: Explore the most beautiful Chicago Parks